 Living Life after Retiring

-Retirement isn't not a day it's the rest of your life.
+Retirement isn't a day it's the rest of your life.
 Living life healthily and staying active is important - where you live and the care and support you need.

 Fun holidays, affairs with hobbies and new found learning